 - Evaluate, list, update and monitor the performance of the roster of service providers of suitable firms or institutions.

-- In close collaboration with the Budget & Finance Officer, oversee the preparation of Somalia financial plans and manage the budget process/cycle to ensure timely revisions and reallocation of funds.
+- Prepare the Country Office/Multi Country Office financial plan and manage the budget process/cycle to ensure timely revisions and reallocation of funds.

-- Oversee Finance Unit and ensure compliance with the UNOPS/Financial Rules & Regulations and Finance procedures.
+- Oversee the Support Services Finance Unit and ensure compliance with the UNOPS/Financial Rules & Regulations and Finance procedures.

-- Monitor, track and control expenditure to ensure optimum and appropriate use of resources.
+- Monitor, track and control expenditure to ensure the optimum and appropriate use of resources.

-- Ensure the availability of required financial reports to supplement exception reports including investigating anomalies to resolve problems, reporting or recommending any action required to relevant stakeholders.
+- Ensure the availability of required financial reports and exception reports including investigating anomalies to resolve problems, reporting or recommending any action required to relevant stakeholders.

 - Supervise all financial services (accounting, cash management, payments etc.) ensuring timeliness and compliance with standards of accountability and performance.

-- Monitor the Management Budget expenditures for the OC and ensure that LMDC (Locally Managed Direct Cost) is properly recovered, billed and spent in accordance with the applicable procedures
+- Monitor the Management Budget expenditures for the Country Office/Multi Country Office and ensure that LMDC (Locally Managed Direct Cost) is properly recovered, billed and spent in accordance with the applicable procedures.

 - Oversee all human resource services/processes including recruitment, salary administration and compensation, performance review, training and development, ensuring compliance with human resource rules, regulations, procedures and standards of performance and ensuring that hiring managers actively seek to create diverse teams in terms of gender and geography.